apache/royale-docs/component-sets/jewel/jewel-checkbox.md

 </fx:Script>
 ```

-When the user click or touch over the CheckBox a message will be logged in console showing the `value` and `selected` property values.
+When the user clicks or presses the CheckBox a message will be logged in the console showing the `value` and `selected` property values.

-In __ActionScript__ we can add an event handler this way:
+In ActionScript we can add an event handler this way:

 ```as3
 var checkBox:CheckBox = new CheckBox();